Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version

 In stage 0 chronic lymphocytic leukemia, there are too many lymphocytes in the blood, but there are no other signs or symptoms of leukemia.
 Stage 0 chronic lymphocytic leukemia is indolent (slow-growing).

 In stage IV chronic lymphocytic leukemia, there are too many lymphocytes in the blood and too few platelets.
-The lymph nodes, liver, or spleen may be larger than normal and there may be too few red blood cells.
+The lymph nodes, liver, or spleen may be larger than normal or there may be too few red blood cells.

 Chronic lymphocytic leukemia is described as asymptomatic, symptomatic or progressive, refractory, or recurrent.